Tkachuk lifts Flames past Maple Leafs in shootout win

 Rittich made another good save early in the third period on Travis Dermott's shot.
 Nylander tied the game on a power play at 8:35 of the third period with his 21st goal of the season, converting a pass to the goal mouth from the left circle by John Tavares.
 Tyson Barrie earned the other assist.
 Tobias Rieder was serving a holding penalty.

-The Flames won the first game between the teams 4-2 in Calgary Dec.
+The Flames won the first game between the teams, 4-2, in Calgary on Dec.
 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)